Buying macarons for an event, a wedding, a baby shower or even as a gift brings lots of questions. At Pastreez, we hear you!

 That makes a huge difference on the ways to store macarons.

-Buttercream macarons have to be refrigerated.
-Ganache macarons don't need to.
+So yes, buttercream macarons have to be refrigerated.
+But Ganache macarons don't need to be refrigerated.

 An easy way to picture it is your supermarket.
 Butter is stored in a refrigerated aisle.
 Chocolate is stored in the dry storage area.